Smeerel/Digital-Pharmacy-Mobile-App-Prototype/README.md

 ## Digital-Pharmacy-Mobile-App-Prototype

 # Introduction:
-This repository contains a presentation explaining business needs,current workflow ,proposed solution for the problema and a high-level overview of what the Figma prototype.
+This repository contains a presentation explaining business needs,current workflow ,proposed solution for the problem and a high-fidelity clickable Figma prototype.
 For the suggested solution (Mobile Application) high fidelity prototype mock up screens were created to automate all the manual steps for better busines outcome and provide an enhanced end user experience.

 # Dataset:
 The dataset used in this project is related to a Online Pharmacy Industry which included information about number of current customers , with their demographic details , subcriptions, dates of enrollment, payment methods, etc.Google Analytics Report for Company's website was also used to analyze data related to current website and gain more information about end users.